-It clearly reflects the working of the business, i.e if a business is being run properly with adequate guidance and proper understanding of the business or whether the business needs a proper understanding, guidance.
+It reflects the working of the business, i.e., if a business is being run properly with adequate guidance and proper understanding of the business or whether the business needs a proper understanding, guidance.

 Examples of Operating Revenue

 Let us take an example of a business of providing properties on hire and sale.
-What will be the major Operating activities from the point of view of the above business?
+What will be the significant Operating activities from the point of view of the above business?

-The major operating revenue for the above-mentioned business of hire and sale of properties would be:-
+The significant operating revenue for the business as mentioned above of hire and sale of properties would be:-

 - Revenue from Renting of properties.